 A Short Primer on Subchapter S Corporations

-This website, which grew out of a graduate tax class I taught at Golden Gate University's tax program several years ago, provides you with all sorts of background on S corporations, including kits (with forms and instructions) that you can use to set up one of these entities yourself.
+This website grew out of a graduate tax class one of our partners, Steve Nelson, taught at Golden Gate University's tax program several years ago.
+The site provides you with all sorts of background on S corporations, including do-it-yourself downloadable kits.

-But before you start poking around the FAQ (a great place to dig deeper into subject matter) or read up on the steps required to form an S corporation in your home state, however, let me give you a bit of really big picture background information.
+But before you start poking around the FAQ (a great place to dig deeper into subject matter), let us give you some background information on Subchapter S corporations.

 First Thing To Know: Not Really a Corporation

-I make this point again and again at this website, but as you begin your research let me clear up a point of confusion: An S corporation is not really a corporation.
+We make this point again and again at this website, but as you begin your research let's clear up a point of confusion: An S corporation is not really a corporation.

 At the time, only corporations could make the election to use the "partnership-like" accounting rules contained in the new Internal Revenue Code sections.
 But that wasn't a problem when, for all practical purposes, only sole proprietorships, partnerships and corporations even existed for business tax law purposes.